 Certain funding agencies have additional requirements when it comes to data management.
 The National Science Foundation requires all proposals to include a data management plan.
 This document should describe how the proposal will conform to the NSF policy on the dissemination and sharing of research results.
 A link to the NSF policy is provided below.
 NIH also provides guidance on data management.
 Including requirement for data dissemination.

 It is important for Investigators to familiarize themselves with data management rules and regulations.
-For further information please contact Shannon Wapole at the Office of Research Compliance and Integrity.
+General questions regarding data management may be directed to Shannon Wapole with the Office of Research Compliance and Integrity.

 Funding Agency Requirements